Benhur Abalos: Health

 Abalos was diagnosed with dyslexia during his younger days.
 In an interview with Kara David on GMA's Powerhouse, he also admitted that he was a slow learner.

 Abalos was diagnosed with stage 1 colon cancer in the 2010s, which he attributed to the stress caused by the imprisonment of his father Benjamin Abalos from 2011 to 2012 due to allegations of manipulating the 2007 Philippine Senate election in Cotabato.
 He underwent early cancer treatment and detection.
 He was declared cancer-free when his father was acquitted of the charges in mid-2010s.
 Brought about such experience, he later advocated early cancer detection and improved healthcare during his time as DILG Secretary.

 On July 25, 2020, Abalos tested positive for COVID-19, after his parents contracted the disease.
 He later claimed that it had affected him minimally.
 In an interview on 24 Oras, he admitted to have self-medicated using Lianhua Qingwen, which he received from Bongbong Marcos, who had also contracted the disease, that led to his first recovery.
 On October 10, 2022, Abalos tested positive for the disease once again, this time as an asymptomatic carrier.

 Filmography

 Abalos made a cameo appearance in an episode of the GMA drama series Black Rider that aired on May 30, 2024, showing him in his duties as DILG secretary.
 In June 2024, he played alongside his family on the game show Family Feud.
 In November 2024, Abalos guest-starred in another GMA drama series called Lilet Matias: Attorney-at-Law, showing him in his duty as a lawyer.
 In January 2025, ahead of the 2025 Philippine Senate election campaign period, Abalos has hosted Benhur Abalos: Stories of Tomorrow on TV5, as well as another guest appearance in the GMA drama series Mga Batang Riles.

 A television drama special Sa Gitna ng Unos, the Benhur Abalos Life Story aired on GMA Network on February 1, 2025.
+Sid Lucero and Kim de Leon portrayed Abalos as the titular protagonist in the drama.